rqguan/MaNGA-AGN/README.md

         ## [3rd Filter]
         f.
 During thr process, spacial features are integrated into a radial curve, therefore lost.

-    5. Address to the lost of spacial data.
+    5. Addressing to the lost of spacial data.

         a.
 Try to do a FT to the r=0R~0.5R as well as r=0.5R~R.
             i.
 Thus we can eliminate the ones only has two outer bright dots instead of "bicone"